jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ## Creating HEALPix mesh

-First, you need to create a 3d mesh out of healpix data.
+First, we need to create a 3d mesh out of healpix data.
 There are several ways to do it but the easiest way is to use [healpy](https://pypi.org/project/healpy/) package.
+To install healpy, you shoud have [astropy](https://pypi.org/project/astropy/) preinstalled since healpy requires this module(and so for numpy, matplotlib etc.)

 > Since at the moment, healpy is only available on linux, windows users can use [wsl](https://learn.microsoft.com/en-us/windows/wsl/install)(windows subsystem for linux) that allows them to run linux terminals in windows environment.
-To install healpy, you shoud have [astropy](https://pypi.org/project/astropy/) installed since healpy requires this module(and so for numpy, matplotlib etc.)
 {: .prompt-info }

-In the following, we will create a handmade *OBJ* file to use in any 3d DCC.
+In the following, we will create a handmade *OBJ* file that can be imported to any 3d DCC.
-Note that Blender uses its *internal python*, not the system's python.
-Now in this section we will use **system's python** to create our mesh.
+Now in this section we will use **system's python** to create our mesh, not Blender's since Blender uses its *internal python* and doesn't contain system's installed modules (I will try to write a post on how to install external modules in Blender's python).

-(After importing required modules) first, we will create a function to generate texts needed for making *OBJ* file.
+First, we will create a function to generate texts needed for making *OBJ* file.

 ```python
 import numpy as np